Free shipping in the Netherlands & Belgium from €75*

 Reason 4: Healthier and cheaper than in the store

 The basic supplies for making kombucha are simple and relatively inexpensive.
-Tea, sugar, and a SCOBY are the main ingredients, and you can often buy these in bulk, lowering the cost per batch.
+A single batch easily makes 1.5 to 2 liters of kombucha.
+Tea, sugar, and a SCOBY are the main ingredients, and these can often be purchased in bulk, lowering the cost per batch.
 A SCOBY can also be reused for multiple batches, and with each new batch, you often receive a baby SCOBY as a gift from Mother Nature.

 Reason 5: A fun and educational process